Wireless Resource Optimization in Hybrid Semantic/Bit Communication Networks: Proposed Resource Management for HSB-Nets

 \subsection{Strategy Determination for UA and MS}

-There is a minimum bandwidth amount that BS $j$ should allocate to each of its associated SemCom-enabled MU $i$ and BitCom-enabled MU $i$ to simultaneously meet the preset latency, reliability, and message throughout requirements.
+To make $\mathbf{P1}$ tractable, we first fix $\bm{z}$ to concentrate upon solving $\bm{x}$ and $\bm{y}$.
+Based on the boundary cases of constraints (\ref{P1}c)-(\ref{P1}e), there must be a minimum bandwidth threshold for each SemCom link and BitCom link to simultaneously meet the preset latency, reliability, and message throughout requirements.
 The feasibility behind this approach is established in accordance with the following proposition. \begin{myPropos} The steady-state average packet queuing latency $\delta_{ij}$ and average packet loss ratio $\theta_{ij}$ are monotonically non-increasing w.r.t. $z_{ij}$ given any value of $y_{ij}$. \end{myPropos} \begin{IEEEproof} Please see Appendix B. \end{IEEEproof} Proceeding as in~\cite{10261329}, $\Re_{ij}(\cdot)$ is known to be a monotonically increasing function of $z_{ij}$, and thus $\overline{M}_{ij}$ should also monotonically increase w.r.t. $z_{ij}$ in either the case of $y_{ij}=0$ or $y_{ij}=1$.
 Accordingly, we first consider the boundary situation of the inequality constraint (\ref{P1}e), i.e., $\overline{M}_{ij}=\mathit{M}_{i}^{o}$, the minimum $z_{ij}$ required by the association link between MU $i$ and BS $j$ to perform SemCom (denoted by $z_{ij}^{S\!_{M}}$) and BitCom (denoted by $z_{ij}^{B\!_{M}}$), respectively, can be

 where $\Re_{ij}^{-1}(\cdot)$ indicates the inverse function of $\Re_{ij}(\cdot)$ w.r.t. $z_{ij}$.
 Likewise, in the context of \eqref{overallqueuinglatency} and \eqref{overalllossratio}, we can also obtain the constraint (\ref{P1}c)-based minimum $z_{ij}$ (denoted by $z_{ij}^{S_{\delta}}$ and $z_{ij}^{B_{\delta}}$) and constraint (\ref{P1}d)-based minimum $z_{ij}$ (denoted by $z_{ij}^{S_{\theta}}$ and $z_{ij}^{B_{\theta}}$) in their respective inequality boundary situations.
 It is worth pointing out here that the feasible $z_{ij}^{S_{\delta}}$ solution may not exist if $\delta_{i}^{\mathit{S_1}}>\delta_{0}$, while $\delta_{i}^{\mathit{S_2}}$ cannot be negative.
 In such a case, we set $z_{ij}^{S_{\delta}}=+\infty$ to avoid the possibility of the MU selecting the SemCom mode in the subsequent solution.